 GOLDEN OPEN Thinner can be used as a thin-bodied retarder when less viscosity is desired.
 As with the Retarder, the usual guidelines on maximum addition can be relaxed due to the absorbent nature of paper.
 For more information, see the following Tech Sheet:

 Because of its slow-drying properties, GOLDEN Silk-Screen Medium works well for monotyping.
 Blend equal parts paint to Silk-Screen Medium to start and adjust as desired.
 For additional instruction, refer to the following Tech Sheet:

-- Acrylic Glazing Liquid GOLDEN Acrylic Glazing Liquid has a longer working time than typical acrylic mediums.
+GOLDEN Acrylic Glazing Liquid has a longer working time than typical acrylic mediums.
 As much medium as desired can be added without the concern of poor film formation.
 Available in Gloss and Satin.
 For additional instruction, refer to the following Tech Sheet:

-- OPEN Medium and Gel GOLDEN OPEN Medium (Gloss) and OPEN Gel (Gloss) can be used with Golden Heavy Body and Fluid Acrylics to increase working time.
+GOLDEN OPEN Medium (Gloss) and OPEN Gel (Gloss) can be used with Golden Heavy Body and Fluid Acrylics to increase working time.
 Open time will be proportionate to the percentage that is added.
 For complete information refer to the following Tech Sheet:

 With some experimentation, an understanding of the amount of paint required will develop.
 This understanding is extremely important when several layers of paint are applied for one print.
 Any application thicker than a normal brush stroke can smear as it is transferred to paper.

 For easier blending, apply a layer of OPEN Medium, Silk-Screen Medium, or Acrylic Glazing Liquid to the base surface before applying any acrylic paints.
 This can allow undiluted colors to be applied and manipulated without drying too quickly.